-The GFW Benevolent Fund is an important part of the Guild’s remit to provide completely confidential aid and assistance to members in need.
-The money added to the Fund annually is based on a proportion of subscription income.
+The GFW Benevolent Fund is an important part of the Guild’s remit to provide assistance to members in need.
+The money added to the Fund annually is based on a proportion of subscription income, and cases are considered on a strictly confidential basis.

-The total sum of ￡2,000 will be ring-fenced each year for this purpose.
-This will be awarded to an applicant or applicants who make a suitable request.
+A total sum of £2,000 is ring-fenced each year for the purpose of such Futures Fund grants.
+These are awarded to a member or members who make a suitable request, as detailed below.
 Thus, each year there may be a single award for the total sum or a portion thereof, or there may be several awards, each for a portion of the total sum.
 There may be years when only a portion of the request is granted or indeed no grant is awarded.
+Any remaining funds are rolled over to the pot for the following year.

 Awards will be at the panel’s discretion, and the operation of the scheme will be periodically reviewed by the committee.